pieces-app/example-typescript/README.md

 Follow along with these next steps to learn about **assets and formats,** two things that are very important for managing any form of data with Pieces OS.

-## Getting Started with `Asset` + `/assets`
+## Getting Started with `Pieces.AssetApi` + `Pieces.AssetsApi`

+First lets define what these two things are:

-**Asset** is a very important models who's primary purpose is to manage the seeded data that comes in to the application, and is stored inside of Pieces OS.
+* **Asset**: a very important models who's primary purpose is to manage the seeded data that comes in to the application, and is stored inside of Pieces OS.
 Each asset is a identifiable piece of saved data, or pre-seeded data.

-**Assets** is equally important, but instead of containing a single asset with parameters storing data on it, Assets serves as the list of `type: Asset` objects that are stored there.
+* **Assets**: equally important, but instead of containing a single asset with parameters storing data on it, Assets serves as the list of `type: Asset` objects that are stored there.
 Also you will find the operations for adding, deleting, searching, and other functions that are related to referencing a number of different snippets to make a comparison.
 For instance:

-> If I want to create a snippet (lets call it `var`), I need to send this to the master `Assets` list, you would first create `var` itself with the proper formats and data added to the `var` object, then send the newly created SeededAsset over to the Assets list (assets/create).
+If I want to create a snippet (lets call it `var`), I need to send this to the master `Assets` list, you would first create `var` itself with the proper formats and data added to the `var` object, then send the newly created SeededAsset over to the Assets list (assets/create).
 Then you will receive the asset back as the response from the server.
 Cool, right?

-> **HEY!
-Read this.**
 > Traditionally, `Assets` is a linear list of flat `Asset` objects stored in an array or list.
 >
 > **You can use identifiers to get a specific asset from the asset list called a UUID.** But you'll learn more about that later on.